-The printer should go through a self-check routine and perform the alignment of the printer head(s) at this point or it may perform some parts of this process after it is fully installed.
+The printer should go through a self-check routine and perform the alignment of the printer head(s) at this point, or it may perform some parts of this process after it is fully installed.
+There can be a special process associated with printer alignment, depending on the make and model of printer you are installing.
+Check the printer's documentation for details.